 Attending and resident faculty mentor the students during the Clerkship.
 This provides student opportunity for collaboration with faculty on research projects leading to publications/presentation at local, regional and national meetings.
 Career counseling is also provided to students seeking careers in Surgery.

-Eight weeks of surgical courses are required in the senior year.
 For those students choosing a surgical career, the mentoring continues into the fourth year relative to career selection, strategies in the national residency match process, preparation for residency, as well as in senior curriculum selection.
 This mentoring is on a one-on-one basis, and is very successful and positive.